 “Regulators such as the HSE and Oil and Gas Authority have highlighted their concerns regarding the quality of some of the courses available within industry today, and the companies who are booking on to them.

-“More often than not, the person responsible for booking the course and the person going on the course are two different people.
+“More often than not, the person responsible for booking the course, the manager who likely holds the training budget and the person going on the course are three different people.
 They will acknowledge that there is a requirement to attend the course but won’t actually address the skills gaps within the department, or assess whether the type of training is the best fit for the company, department or even the individual.

 “The problem that most people face with training courses is the lack of verification.
-By replacing an exam with multiple-choice questions, pass rates increase and the pressure is off for delegates to fully read and understand each topic.
-Subjects are often generalised to ensure that the maximum number of delegates can attend, meaning that individuals are often bored and disengaged in class.
+A quiz, exam, assignment, or activity is essential to gain attention and retention otherwise the pressure is off for delegates to fully read and understand each topic.
+Subjects are often generalized to ensure that the maximum number of delegates can attend, meaning that individuals are often bored and disengaged in class.
 As a result, delegates will often listen to the trainer and take notes, but not fully process information or learn from the course.”

 So what’s the solution?

-“This is not a stand-alone issue specific to the energy industry - across the world companies are paying for training courses that provide little or no benefit to their team.
+“This is not a stand-alone issue specific to the energy industry - across the world, companies are paying for training courses that provide little or no benefit to their team.
 Reluctance to assess the effectiveness of a course is not uncommon, especially if there is the potential that feedback is negative.
 Quite often feedback will be given at the end of a course, once everything is complete.
 By this point, delegates will have their bags packed and will be focused on getting out the door rather than providing insights into their learning.
+What is probably most damaging to learning is when no benefits are accrued.
+Leadership then simply cut budgets, training is reduced and value is further diminished into a self-feeding downward spiral.

 “As an industry, we need to work to change this approach.
 In order to get a fair yet constructive assessment of your course and its effectiveness, trainers need to start incorporating feedback requests earlier in the process.